 Alternatively, pride might be holding you back.
 It might stop you from asking for help, as you put on a brave face and pretend everything is ok.
 In which case, don't confuse confidence with ego.

 Confidence is more concerned with good outcomes over appearance or ego – allowing you to ask for help without worrying about what others think.
 Confidence tells you to have a go at something even though you’re not perfect at it.
 It tells you to recognise your limitations and your strengths.
 It’s good to like your work and speak highly of it – how else will anyone invest in it?
-It’s also good to have confidence to admit challenges and ask for help – how else will you ever improve?
+It’s also good to have the confidence to admit challenges and ask for help – how else will you ever improve?

 12. Be kind to your future self